Sébastien Caporusso: The Grace of Beautiful Materials

-Sébastien Caporusso (SC): I received my training through my many travels and internships, especially in Japan.
-My philosophy is a precise and rigorous style that, although it invokes the seniors who influenced me, is yet very personal, and is revealed bit by bit by my projects.
-I love to design, work and transform materials.
-Evolve a material by modifying its DNA and binding it to other materials.
+Sébastien Caporusso: I received my training through my many travels and internships, especially in Japan.
+My philosophy is a precise and rigorous style that, although it invokes the seniors who influenced me, is yet very personal, and is revealed bit by bit through my projects.
+I love to design, work and transform materials; Evolve a material by modifying its DNA and binding it to other materials.
 Through these mixtures, I bring intimacy to my designs.

 TLmag: If you could design your ideal house, what would it look like?

-SC: I can imagine a wide staircase of irregular stones, and a commanding view of the sea.
+S.C.: I can imagine a wide staircase of irregular stones, and a commanding view of the sea.
 A cabin set on a rock, overgrown with vegetation.
 No break between the inside and the outside.
 On the floor, mosaics in the style of Roberto Burle Marx.
 Open spaces that connect with each other.
 The house is one with its environment.
-Inside, my furniture, and Brazilian Jorge Ben’s music.
+Inside would be my furniture along with music by Brazilian, Jorge Ben.

-SC: I use noble materials in my work, but never too ostentatious, that fit into the spaces I am redesigning or when I am embellishing the furniture I have designed.
+S.C.: I use noble materials in my work, but never too ostentatious, and which fit into the spaces I am redesigning or when I am embellishing the furniture I have designed.
 The wear of the walls of a Venetian palazzo inspires me, as does a sheet of oxidized bronze.
-I like materials with a history, a past, that have lived, like the cobblestoned sidewalks of Rio or the Engawa planks in Kyoto.
+I like materials with a history, a past, that have lived.
+The cobblestoned sidewalks of Rio or the Engawa planks in Kyoto.
 At every moment, it is about natural materials, soft colours and minerals, which give life to my projects.

 TLmag: By nature, you are very close to the master craftsmen with whom you spend so much time.
-Is that where you find this joy of creation?
-Through enhancing the nobility of a material and of your expertise?
+Is that where you find this joy of creation through enhancing the nobility of a material and of an expertise?